5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 | Opening square bracket | `[` |
 | Opening curly brace | `{` |

 In order to really master regular expressions you have to know all of them.
 That will not only enable you to use them properly, it will also prevent you from advertising yourself as a non-skilled RegEx user: those tend to escape pretty much everything that is not a letter or a digit because they don't know what they are doing.
+Even if you don't care, it also reduces readability significantly, so we have good reasons to escape only characters that need to be escaped.

 ### Example 2 - numbers in a string